“All the footballers were lovely to him”... Missing cat’s six month stay at Crawley Town stadium

 But it turns out the runaway puss just wanted to experience the life of a footballer and had travelled nearly one-and-a-half miles to hang out with the stars of Crawley Town Football club.

-His owner Natasha Johnson said Jerry had been pampered by the players, who kept him well fed and even renamed after fan favourite Glen Morris - whose nickname is the cat.
+His owner Natasha Johnson said Jerry had been pampered by the players, who kept him well fed and even renamed after fan favourite Glenn Morris - whose nickname is the cat.

 She said: “All the footballers were lovely to him and even called him after one of their players.
 They fed him and let him sleep in their boiler room.
 In fact he was so well fed there he was fatter when we got him back than when he left home in October.”